waigo/waigo/README.md

 };
 ```

-The field `type` refers to the name of a module file under the
+The field `type` key refers to the name of a module file under the
 `support/forms/fields/` path.
 So for the above form specification Waigo will
 expect the following paths to exist: